Academic Policies & Standards

 Satisfactory Academic Progress for VA Benefit Recipients

-You must maintain a 2.0 or higher GPA to maintain your benefits.
-If you are placed on Academic Suspension, you cannot use benefits for one semester and must petition to return to school.
-If you are placed on Academic Dismissal, you cannot use benefits for one year and must petition to return to school.
+Students must maintain a 2.0 or higher GPA to maintain their benefits.
+If they are placed on Academic Suspension, they cannot use benefits for one semester and must petition to return to school.
+If they are placed on Academic Dismissal, they cannot use benefits for one year and must petition to return to school.
 The Academic Standards Office makes final determinations regarding Satisfactory Academic Progress.

 Financial Debts for VA Benefit Recipients

-Students receiving VA benefits may owe a debt for any course that is assigned a "W" grade (late withdraw), "UW" grade (unofficial withdraw), or “RE” grade (removed fail, if accompanied by a tuition refund), according to the last day of attendance or effective date of the grade.
+Students receiving VA benefits may owe a debt for any course that is assigned a "W" grade (withdrawal) or “RE” grade (failed course factored out of the GPA, if accompanied by a tuition refund), according to the last day of attendance or effective date of the grade.
 A debt may also be incurred if the student adds or drops a course(s) after submitting their initial benefit request.
 For assistance with resolving a debt owed to VA, contact the Debt Management Center at 800-827-0648.

 Statements of Compliance